TransitScreen/CityMotion-Plugin/Documentation/api-documentation/CityMotion-Plugin-Documentation.md

 **Version 1.5.+**

-CityMotion-Plugin wrapper code on iOS or Android provides local real-time transportation information in a web app designed to be integrated into other apps.
+CityMotion-Plugin provides local real-time transportation information in a web app designed to be integrated into other iOS or Android apps.
 The Plugin loads the CityMotion-Web (CMW) web app, which runs on a ReactJS framework.
 This app performs standard HTTP calls about every minute to update transportation information and display it on "cards".

 # Core Features

-- Individual cards display information and are responsive with a minimum width of 300px and a maximum width of 500px.
-This should accommodate most mobile and tablet device dimensions.
+- Cards: Transportation information is displayed in multiple "cards" in 1 or more columns.
-- Responsive design: Columns will break depending on the device resolution.
+- Responsive design: To accommodate most mobile and tablet device dimensions, cards are responsive, with a minimum width of 300px and a maximum width of 500px.
+Columns will break depending on the device resolution.
 Mobile has 1 column, tablet has 2 or 3 columns, and desktops beyond have up to 4 columns.
 - Auto updating: About every 55 seconds, the web application will request new arrival data and asynchronously update cards.
 There is no need to auto-refresh the page.
-For Location Codes, only row data is affected.
-For Coordinates calls, cards may appear or disappear if the user is moving.
+For Location Codes, only data within cards will change.
+For Coordinates calls, cards may also appear or disappear if the user is moving.
-- Show more routes: Cards that have an large number of options will show more upon tapping a footer button.
+- Show more routes: Cards that have an large number of options will expand if the user taps a button.
-- Show all departure times: The first two departures will be shown by default; card rows can be tapped to expand to show all predictions.
+- Show more departure times: The first two departures will be shown by default; card rows can be tapped to expand to show all predictions.
 - Route alerts: Card rows will show agency alerts when available.
 - Update recovery: In the event of network connection interruption or slowdown, we will automatically retry loading cards, with an intelligent back-off schedule.